artunandac/RaspberryPi-OLED-HAT-MENU/README.md

 # RaspberryPi-OLED-HAT-MENU
 It is an updated version of [Oled Menu by dnhuan](https://github.com/dnhuan/OLED_Menu)

+You can run the code via flollowing command

+`python main.py`
 ## Main Menu:
 1. System Infos
 2. Ip List (You can see IPs on your local network)